gomson/vicsydev/lispy_forth.md

 posted Feb 6th 2017, 05:00 pm

 ### preramble
 I've been craving for a trivial, embedded scripting language that feels just right for a long, long time; something I can quickly drop into any project that needs scripting without too much ceremony.
 I'm aware of Lua & co., but that's still not the kind of trivial I'm aiming for.
-And since I'm mostly slinging Lisp these days, it should be possible to leverage some of it's powers for a tighter integration.
+And since I'm mostly slinging Lisp these days, it should be possible to leverage some of it's power for a tighter integration.

 ### forth
 If you have no idea what Forth is; a first step is to think of it as Reverse Polish Notation for code, the kind of code Yoda would write.
 Like Lisp, Forth is more idea than implementation; arguably even more so than Lisp because of it's simplicity.
 While widely popular in embedded hardware circles, it's unfortunately mostly forgotten outside of that niche.
 Unfortunate because it's one of the most trivial languages to implement, and a solid foundation for embedded and/or domain specific languages.

 ### lifoo
 There's a saying in Forth circles; that if you've seen one Forth compiler, you've seen one Forth compiler.
 Besides being based on stacks and words, Lifoo is very much Lisp in Forth clothes; to the point where it reuses the Lisp reader to read Lifoo code.
-Lifoo comes with a macro called DO-LIFOO to simplify executing code inline; separate functions for parsing, evaluating and compiling expressions are also provided.

 ```
 Lifoo> 1 2 +